 Kathleen McConnell is senior counsel in the San Francisco office of Seyfarth Shaw LLP.
 Her practice focuses on issues associated with electronic discovery, information governance, and data privacy.
 She regularly assists clients by developing cost-effective strategies for the preservation, collection, review, and production of electronically stored information, including for cross-border matters.
 She has also advised clients on record retention and information management.

-Jason Priebe is senior counsel in Seyfarth’s eDiscovery and Information Governance (eDIG) group.
+Jason Priebe is a partner in Seyfarth’s eDiscovery and Information Governance (eDIG) group.
 His practice focuses on issues involved in electronic discovery preparedness, planning and execution, as well as information privacy, information governance and data security.
 He routinely provides legal consultation and advice to several large and diverse corporations and organizations regarding the design and implementation of electronic discovery programs, including the development of policies and procedures for efficiently and defensibly preserving, collecting and producing electronically stored information (ESI).
 His experience includes serving as an in-house counsel for the nation’s largest publicly traded property and casualty insurer, where he advised on issues involving litigation hold administration, information management, and electronic data discovery process and policy.

-Jaime Raba is an attorney in the eDiscovery and Information Governance (eDIG) practice group of Seyfarth Shaw LLP’s San Francisco office.
+Jaime Raba is counsel in the eDiscovery and Information Governance (eDIG) practice group of Seyfarth Shaw LLP’s San Francisco office.
 His legal practice is dedicated to information governance including eDiscovery litigation response, information security and information technology issues.
 He draws on his technical background in advising clients on matters involving data analysis, privacy, forensics, legacy systems and technology risk management.
 He counsels clients on cost-effective eDiscovery in complex litigation proceedings on topics including preservation, litigation holds, collection, review, production and complex privilege issues.

-Ryan Tilot is counsel in Seyfarth’s eDiscovery and Information Governance (eDIG) practice group in the firm’s Chicago office.
+Ryan Tilot is an associate in Seyfarth’s eDiscovery and Information Governance (eDIG) practice group in the firm’s Chicago office.
 Mr. Tilot leverages a strong technical background and years of experience working as a records manager and solutions architect in the legal industry.
 He advises clients on defensible and cost-effective eDiscovery strategies in litigation, including document preservation, production and review.
 Mr. Tilot also provides consulting services to assist his clients with mitigating risk, reducing costs, improving quality and enhancing efficiencies in eDiscovery and information governance.

 Tushar P. Vaidya is an associate in Seyfarth’s eDiscovery and Information Governance (eDIG) practice group in the firm’s Chicago office.
 Mr. Vaidya has extensive knowledge and experience in managing large-scale document review projects for Fortune 100 companies across a variety of industries.